TwistedTabby/Fallout_76-Recipe-Gathering-List-Builder/FarmingTrackerComponentize.md

   - Created notes section for documenting the run
   - Used FontAwesome icons for better visual appearance
   - Integrated with the main FarmingTrackerApp component

+##### Step 6: Create StopEditor Component
+- Created `src/components/StopEditor.tsx`
+  - Implemented a dedicated component for editing stops and their items
+  - Added form fields for stop name, description, and settings
+  - Implemented functionality to add, edit, and delete items
+  - Added validation for required fields
+  - Used FontAwesome icons for better visual appearance
+  - Integrated with the RouteEditor component

+##### Step 7: Create ImportExportTools Component
+- Created `src/components/tools/ImportExportTools.tsx`
+  - Implemented a dedicated component for importing and exporting data
+  - Added functionality to download all data or just routes
+  - Implemented file upload for importing data
+  - Added merge or replace options when importing
+  - Used FontAwesome icons for better visual appearance
+  - Integrated with the main FarmingTrackerApp component

+##### Step 8: Update Main Page
+- Updated `src/pages/FarmingTracker.tsx`
+  - Simplified the main page to use our new componentized structure
+  - Removed all the original code and replaced it with the FarmingTrackerApp component
+  - This completes the componentization process

 ### Phase 3: Connect Components with Logic